bgord/knowledge/roadmap.md

 - ~~What are intersection types?~~
 - What is 'never' in TS?
 - How to deal with mutually exclusive types in intersections?
+- How to type React form events?
+- How to type a response from API?

 ## GIT (17/27)
 - ~~How to add files to the previous commit?~~